- What led to the Special Commission of Inquiry into Child Protection Services in NSW?

 Where concerns reach the threshold of risk of significant harm, mandatory reporters should continue to report to the Child Protection Helpline, which is staffed 24/7.
 Staff in agencies with a Child Wellbeing Unit (CWU) can provide information to their CWU using the after-hours notification forms on agency intranets.

 - How do Child Wellbeing Units work together across agencies?

 Child Wellbeing Units (CWUs) work closely with CWUs in other agencies, operating as a network across the major government reporting agencies.
 CWUs use a common IT database, WellNet, to share key information that identifies whether another agency is currently working with the child or family, or previously had concerns.
 Community Services as well as CWU agencies will also know whether a child is known to either system.
 This facilitates information exchange and inter-agency cooperation.
 Legislative changes also include a requirement for agencies to work cooperatively in relation to decision making, assessment, investigation, and service provision for children and young people.

 - Why isn't there a Child Wellbeing Unit for non-government organisations?

-The Special Commission of Inquiry did not recommend the establishment of a Child Wellbeing Unit for non-government organisations (NGOs) as they represent a relatively small number of reports (eight per cent) to Community Services spread across a large number of organisations, while NSW Health, Department of Education and Communities, NSW Police Force, and Department of Family and Community Services are responsible for 60 per cent of all reports, and therefore require centralised support.
-The KTS Support Line (1800 772 479) can provide assistance in using the Mandatory Reporter Guide and identifying suitable services to non-government mandatory reporters.
+The Special Commission of Inquiry did not recommend the establishment of a Child Wellbeing Unit for non-government organisations (NGOs) as they represent a relatively small number of reports (eight per cent) to Community Services spread across a large number of organisations, while NSW Health, Department of Education and Communities, and NSW Police Force require centralised support due to the high volume of reports they make.

 - Can a non-government organisation contact a Child Wellbeing Unit to exchange information about a child or family?